 Greetings from our corner of the Middle East, where all hell has broken loose.

-- U.S. in Race to Divert Israel From All-out War on Hamas
+- U.S. Racing to Divert Israel From War With Hamas

 - Hamas Should Thank Israel’s Right-wing